 Bhattacharyya’s films are so free from genre or design that it’s difficult to put them under a label — although he has a name for it: Aschorjo Bastob (Wonder Real).

 – Sankhayan Ghosh (Filmcompanion)

-All characters have been equally fleshed out, each one complicate in their own way.
-The ever reliable Ritwick Chakraborty, is his usual self complementing the dramatics.
-While Aparajita, with her brilliant acting chops makes you empathise with her character of Annada didi and epitomizes all the harrowing emotions, Rahul Banerjee as Hukumchand evokes dreadful horror.
+All characters have been equally fleshed out, each one complex in their own way.
+The ever-reliable Ritwick Chakraborty is his usual self complementing the dramatics.
+While Aparajita, with her brilliant acting chops, makes you empathize with her character of Annada didi and epitomizes all the harrowing emotions, Rahul Banerjee as Hukumchand evokes dreadful horror.
 Debutants Jyotika Jyoti as Rajlokhi and Sayan Ghosh as Indranath make their presence felt.